softchris/azure-book/azure-cli.md

 - **run the app** locally just to ensure it works
 - **configure a deployment user**, this deployment user is required for `FTP` and `local Git deployment` to a web app
 - **create a resource group**, this is needed if you need a new logical grouping for what we are about to do
-- create a service plan, we will need this to specify how we will be charged for this and what kind of container we will create
+- **create a service plan**, we will need this to specify how we will be charged for this and what kind of container we will create

 ### Download and run sample app